mocks-server/website/docs/guides-using-middlewares.md

               name: "Jane Doe"
             }
           ]);
-          // Next time the mock will use another route variant!! mocksServer.mocks.useRouteVariant("get-users:error");
+          // In the next request the mock will use another route variant!! mocksServer.mocks.useRouteVariant("get-users:error");
         }
       },